vladdoster/hacking-private/zsh-plugin-assessor/README_new.md

 * [n](https://github.com/gretzky/n.zsh) :hourglass: - Auto-switches node versions based on project environment using [n](https://github.com/tj/n).
 * [navigation-tools](https://github.com/psprint/zsh-navigation-tools) :1st_place_medal: - Adds `htop`-like `kill`, directory bookmarks browser, multi-word incremental history searcher and more.
 * [nice-exit-code](https://github.com/bric3/nice-exit-code) - Maps exit status code to human readable string.
-* [nix-shell](https://github.com/chisui/zsh-nix-shell) :hourglass_flowing_sand: - Plugin that lets you use ZSH as the default `nix-shell` shell.
+* [nix-shell](https://github.com/chisui/zsh-nix-shell) :hourglass: - Plugin that lets you use ZSH as the default `nix-shell` shell.
 * [node](https://github.com/skuridin/oh-my-zsh-node-theme) - OMZ's node theme, broken out to make it easier to use with other plugin managers.
 * [nodenv](https://github.com/jsahlen/nodenv.plugin.zsh) - Auto-load `nodenv` and its completions into the shell.
 * [nohup](https://github.com/micrenda/zsh-nohup) - Add `nohup` to the current command pressing `Ctrl-H`.
 * [noreallyjustfuckingstopalready](https://github.com/eventi/noreallyjustfuckingstopalready) - macOS users know the pain of trying to figure out what command actually flushes the DNS cache on their version of macOS, and this plugin makes that annoyance go away.
 * [notes (aperezdc)](https://github.com/aperezdc/zsh-notes) :hourglass_flowing_sand: - Inspired by [terminal_velocity](https://www.seanh.cc/terminal_velocity/), it provides a fast interface to create and access a set of [Markdown](https://en.wikipedia.org/wiki/Markdown) text files inside a directory.
 * [notes (chipsenkbeil)](https://github.com/chipsenkbeil/zsh-notes) :hourglass_flowing_sand: - Provides a quick notes editing experience in ZSH.
-* [notify](https://github.com/marzocchi/zsh-notify) :2nd_place_medal: :hourglass_flowing_sand: - A plugin for ZSH (on macOS and Linux) that posts desktop notifications when a command terminates with a non-zero exit status or when it took more than 30 seconds to complete, if the terminal application is in the background (or the command's terminal tab is inactive).
+* [notify](https://github.com/marzocchi/zsh-notify) :2nd_place_medal: :hourglass: - A plugin for ZSH (on macOS and Linux) that posts desktop notifications when a command terminates with a non-zero exit status or when it took more than 30 seconds to complete, if the terminal application is in the background (or the command's terminal tab is inactive).
 * [nvm-auto-use](https://github.com/tomsquest/nvm-auto-use.zsh) - calls `nvm use` automatically whenever you enter a directory that contains an `.nvmrc` file with a string telling `nvm` which node to use.
 * [nvm-auto](https://github.com/dijitalmunky/nvm-auto) - Aims to alleviate needing to type `nvm use` as much as possible, especially if you often switch between versions of node.js and use `.nvmrc` files in your project to manage what version of node your project needs.
 * [nvm](https://github.com/lukechilds/zsh-nvm) :1st_place_medal: :briefcase: - ZSH plugin for installing, updating and loading `nvm`.